-M.H.R.M., University of Phoenix
+A.A., B.A., M.S., University of the Virgin Islands

-KAISA PRENTICE, Program Specialist I
+KAISA PRENTICE, Program Specialist I B.A., University of the Virgin Islands

-DERVAL A. PRINCE II, Information Technology Specialist II (STX Campus)

-A.A., University of the Virgin Islands
+DERVAL A. PRINCE II, Information Technology Specialist II (Albert A. Sheen Campus) A.A. (two), B.A., University of the Virgin Islands

-CELIA PRINCE-RICHARD, Librarian II (STX Campus)
+CELIA PRINCE-RICHARD, Librarian II (Albert A. Sheen Campus)